D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Related Work

 Bicubic downsampling datasets are widely used but the gap between the simulation and the real degradation limits the performance in the real-world application~\cite{gu2019blind}.
 Therefore, some works explore degradation of real scenarios by collecting real-world datasets, e.g., City100~\cite{chen2019camera}, RealSR~\cite{cai2019toward}, SR-RAW~\cite{zhang2019zoom} and DRealSR~\cite{wei2020component}.
 We propose the D2CRealSR dataset with larger scaling factor (x8) compared to the above datasets.
 Real-world degradation loses more details compared to simulated degradation~\cite{chen2019camera}, and the reduction of the prior makes recovery more difficult.
-Our method can handle these problems better than other methods.
-In addition, we still conducted some experiments on bicubic datasets.
-More details in the supplementary material.
+Our method can handle these problems better than others.